Abhiroop/Abhiroop.github.io/about.md

 I am a fourth-year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.

 My work concerns embedded systems and their security.
-I am currently the lead designer of the [SenseVM project](https://github.com/svenssonjoel/Sense-VM).
+I am currently the lead designer of the [SynchronVM project](https://github.com/SynchronVM/SynchronVM).

 Topic-wise, I am broadly interested in the following in no particular order :

 - Compilers
 - Virtual Machines
 - Concurrency
-- Computer Architecture
+- Computer Architecture (specifically Microarchitectural Security)
 - Memory Management

 I sporadically read about philosophy.
 I often contemplate the role of *time* and *asynchrony* in programming languages, natural languages, music, and the wider physical world.
 You can find my occasional [book reviews on Goodreads](https://abhiroop.github.io/books/).